Lonely6660/MultilandsRpgbot/README.md

    ```bash
    node bot.js
    ```
+5:Before dont forget to add a .gitignore file with your sensitive data!
 ### Database Setup
 The bot automatically creates all necessary tables on startup:
 - `characters` - Character data